firecmsco/firecms/website/docs/migrating_from_v1.md

 - The authentication and authorization logic has been moved away from `FireCMS` and now it is handled externally.
 Note that this only affects you if you are using a custom app, **not** if you are using the usual `FirebaseCMSApp`
+- Every prop of type `ReactNode` is now spelled in lowercase for consistency.

 ### Collections